 - Test Settings.
 It is obvious that coders do add some extra non-functional code while debugging and testing the code like adding some labels, and collecting performance data for some transformations and some times writing extra log files.
 Ensure to turn them off before deploying them to production.

-- hit like and join-in with ETL Labs other member.
+- Hit like button and join-in ETL Labs peer group.

 - Please Note : The link s not working if we try to open it in separate tab..if i just press only ON it, I get the right page.
 Thanks to annamalai for helping us to get it right. above are his valuable inputs.